ROCm/HIP/docs/markdown/hip_kernel_language.md

 - Warps (rather than blocks):
 The developer is trying to tell the compiler to control resource utilization to guarantee some amount of active Warps/EU for latency hiding.
 Specifying active warps in terms of blocks appears to hide the micro-architectural details of the warp size, but makes the interface more confusing since the developer ultimately needs to compute the number of warps to obtain the desired level of control.
 - Execution Units  (rather than multiProcessor):
 The use of execution units rather than multiprocessors provides support for architectures with multiple execution units/multi-processor.
 For example, the AMD GCN architecture has 4 execution units per multiProcessor.
-The hipDeviceProps has a field executionUnitsPerMultiprocessor.
 Platform-specific coding techniques such as #ifdef can be used to specify different launch_bounds for NVCC and HIP-Clang platforms, if desired.